ImanRostam/SciFiUI/README.md

 Fork this repository and use it a starter project for your assignment

 # Description of the assignment
+For this OOP assignment I had to create a Sci-Fi User Interface.
+For my assignment I based it on the idea of spaceships, aliens and space in general.
+The UI allows the user to kill aliens and shoot down asteroids.
+It also allows users to turn the lights off and admire the stars and asteroids.

 # Instructions
+Once the program is run, users will be greeted with the view of the stars, asteroids and the aliens.

 # How it works